conda-forge/imagecodecs-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `imagecodecs` can be installed with:
+Once the `conda-forge` channel has been enabled, `imagecodecs, imagecodecs-lite` can be installed with:

 ```
-conda install imagecodecs
+conda install imagecodecs imagecodecs-lite
 ```

 It is possible to list all of the versions of `imagecodecs` available on your platform with: